 - Difficulty playing with peers

-How can an SLP help?
+How Can an SLP Help?

-Speech-language pathologists are trained in the identification and treatment of language disorders.
-Whenever a language delay is suspected, the first step is always a thorough hearing evaluation to ensure there is no fluid in the ear or anything going on that would affect how sounds are perceived.
+Speech-language pathologists are trained in the identification and treatment of language disorders.4 Whenever a language delay is suspected, the first step is a thorough hearing evaluation to ensure there’s no fluid in the ear or anything that would affect how sounds are perceived.
+After that, a speech pathologist observes the child during play and interviews the family to determine any pertinent case history, such as birth history, family history, health factors, and developmental milestones, including motor and communication milestones.